HOUSTON PRODUCT LIABILITY LAWYER

-The designers, manufacturers, distributors, marketers, and sales operators all have clear safety standards to adhere to.
-These standards ensure that products on the market are safe.
-They also ensure that any potential risks are clearly identified on the packaging.
+The designers, manufacturers, distributors, marketers, and sales operators all have clear safety standards to which they must adhere.
+These standards ensure that products on the market are safe and that any potential risks are clearly identified on the packaging.
 These parties hold the responsibility for preventing dangerous products from reaching consumers, as well as warning them of potential dangers that products pose.
 Lastly, these parties must recall defective products in accordance with federal and state guidelines.
-If you suffered injuries due to a defective product, you need one of the Houston product liability lawyers at Reich & Binstock.
+If you suffered injuries due to a defective product, you need a Houston product liability lawyer at Reich & Binstock.

-At Reich & Binstock, our attorneys fight for the rights of the consumers, not large corporations.
+At Reich & Binstock, our Houston product liability attorneys fight for the rights of the consumers, not large corporations.
 We know that, when you use a product, you expect it to perform safely and correctly.
-Sometimes, however, the companies and individuals associated with that product’s creation cut corners.
+Sometimes, however, those associated with that product’s manufacturing process cut corners.
 These cost or time-saving tactics lead to injuries and sometimes even the wrongful death of a loved one.
-That’s why you need our product liability lawyers in Houston for your case.
+That’s why you need our Houston product liability lawyers for your Houston product injury case.
 Call today at 713-622-7271 or fill out our online intake form to schedule your free consultation.
 If your loved one has passed away due to a dangerous product, you need a wrongful death attorney.

 Attorneys Dennis C. Reich and Robert J. Binstock, our firm’s founding partners, are board-certified in personal injury trial law by the Texas Board of Legal Specialization.